 That’s it!
-Sometimes it’s just about setting limits that you will not nurse all night or replace a pacifier 10 times per night or rock your baby in the rocking chair for 3 hours and then every 2 hours after that (like my son wanted me to do).
+Sometimes it’s just about setting limits that you will not nurse all night or replace a pacifier 10 times per night at a certain age or rock your baby in the rocking chair for 3 hours and then every 2 hours after that (like my son wanted me to do).
 Those are all sleep associations that sometimes need to be broken (and not replaced with a new one).

 The act of crying does nothing to teach your baby to sleep and it won’t change their personality.
-Cry “it” out is simply letting baby find their own way to fall asleep and allowing them to cry out frustrations about not being able to get put to sleep in the way they’ve become accustomed.
+Cry “it” out is simply letting baby find their own way to fall asleep and allowing them to cry out frustrations about not being able to get put to sleep in the way they’ve become accustomed to.
 None of us get better at something without practice.

 OF COURSE, some parents can nurse all night and it works great for them.
 Others can rock their baby for 10 minutes and their baby sleeps all night.
 But, many of us are simply NOT that lucky.
 If the baby cried being in the car seat, would you take them out while driving because they were crying?

 It is hard for many of us to break habits, but the longer you do it, the harder the habit is to break, right?
-But, what age can you try it?
+But, at what age can you try it?